Dave

 Therefore, peers with a higher trust score are more likely to be selected for gossip messages.
 This in turn increases the chance for the peer to learn of new dats earlier, reinforcing the pattern.

-In essence, the longer a peer (ip-port) remains in an other’s peer table, the higher the trust score will likely be, and therefore the more bandwidth allocated to that peer.
+In essence, the longer a peer (ip-port) remains in an other’s peer table, the higher the trust score will likely be, and therefore more bandwidth is allocated to that peer.

 Storing Large Files